-Quite simply team members are effected by the duration of work (see our article in June about the importance of beginning, middle and end for project timelines) as well, they feed off of the energy of their coworkers.
-So a leaders ability to keep that energy up is paramount to a teams long term sustainable success.
+Quite simply team members are affected by the duration of work (see our article in June about the importance of beginning, middle and end for project timelines) as well, they feed off of the energy of their co-workers.
+So a leaders ability to keep that energy up is paramount to a team’s long term sustainable success.
 Here are some energy tips for keeping your team performing at a high level:

 Take the time to welcome new team members with a “splash”, new people are a cause for celebration.
 These new people (with good hiring practice) will bring energy to the team.
 They will bring in new perspectives, new ideas, new questions, and new dynamics.
 Escorting them into the team ensures that they become a known quantity and their performance is enhanced with relationship building.

-It is said it takes 28 days to make an action a behavior.
+It is said it takes 21 days to make an action a behavior.
+While actually maybe closer to 66 days are necessary, the idea of repeating an action until it becomes a habit is sound.
 Helping a team to build a culture of “energized effort” will require conscious energy on the behalf of the leader.
 Take 20 minutes and script out the next 28 days of energy.
 How will you add energy to your team in small incremental ways over the next 28 days?
 For example, host a meeting in your office and transform it to a coffee house or simply make a point of telling ten positive behaviors that you are seeing team members doing that is leading to project success.
 The little things are often the most powerful.

 After you have made the idea of energizing your team a reality without the team knowing.
 Now focus that new culture from your leadership to a shared leadership model.
 Take 20 minutes and script out how you will guide and set up opportunities for others to learn the art of energy.
 Set up team members as key leads, coach them on appreciation and recognition strategies, start a program of peer recognition (i.e. at beginning of meeting have each person recognize something they saw a colleague do that benefited the project).
 Share the responsibility of the “choice” parts of a project with the team and sound their success to your direct report.

 Never underestimate the power of new resources.
 Kids get excited at a candy store… adults at building supply, clothing, and stationary stores for example.
 The power of a “new” toy or work tool is energizing.
 Make an event of it arriving, connect regularly in the beginning about the benefits of it with the staff member, and make sure you share new stuff around.
-In today’s economy even though there is marked improvement, new stuff is not as prevalent as it was years ago.
-So use it’s energy wisely when it arrives.
+And who’s to say actual toys are just for kids?
+Get an icebreaker thumball or a set of We!
+Connect Cards and spend some time playing together.

 Take a Recess